 Yes, but maple syrup has a much stronger flavor and may take away from the overall appeal.

 Oh my gosh, YES.
-In fact, it’s a wonderful meal prep meal because it tastes great several days later.
+In fact, homemade firecracker chicken is wonderful as a meal prep meal because it tastes great several days later.

 No. It’s paleo, but not low carb.
 Without the addition of the honey, or another form a sweetener, it would not have the same sticky-sweet quality.

 Personally, I wouldn’t.
 The crispy coating covered in sauce wouldn’t retain its original texture after thawing.